Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

-# Compare the workflow versions
+# Compare the workflows

+The comparison function of the workflow enables to compare different workflow versions.
+By doing this, you can compare the JSON code lines of two different workflow versions, whereby all differences between the code lines are highlighted.
-The comparison function of the workflow enables to compare two versions of a workflow.
-You can use it to compare a workflow to any other version of it available on the current instance.
-Because you can edit the JSON code directly in the compare view, you can compare a workflow to a version available on another instance, too.
+You can use this function to compare a specific workflow version both with any other version of the selected workflow available on the current instance or with any workflow version available on another instance.
+As you can edit the JSON code directly in the compare view, you can use this function to compare a workflow to a version available on another instance or to do insertions and deletions.
 You can use this function for displaying change logs as well as to be able to do software-audits.

-## Compare the workflow version with another version
+## Open the comparison window

-Compare a workflow with any other version available on the current instance.
+Open the comparison window to compare different workflow versions.
+There are two different ways to open the comparison window.

 #### Prerequisites

-- At least two versions of a workflow has been created, see [Create a workflow](#create-a-workflow).
-- You have the required rights to edit a workflow.
+You have the required rights to edit a workflow.
-- You have opened the workflow editor in each desired instance.

 #### Procedure